Lily-16-ui/Students-Grading-Dataset/README.md

 ### Project Overview

 This project aims to give insights into the academic perfromance of students under some external factors.
-By analyzing the data we hope to identify trends andmake guided recommendations to properly understand the students performance.
+By analyzing the data we hope to identify trends and make guided recommendations to properly understand the students performance.

 ![Screenshot 2025-04-10 114815](https://github.com/user-attachments/assets/0677ebfc-026e-43b2-bbee-5470845087f6)